dezinux/dzinux/README.md

 3. Or upload the unzipped `dzinux-theme` folder to `wp-content/themes/` and activate.

 ## Automatic Updates
-Dezinux includes a built‑in updater.
+Dzinux includes a built‑in updater.
 When a new version is available, WordPress will show an update in Dashboard → Updates and Appearance → Themes

 ## License
 GPL-3.0-or-later.
 See `LICENSE`.